Wrong Side of the Tracks (TV series)

 Wrong Side of the Tracks (Entrevías) is a Spanish drama television series created by Aitor Gabilondo and David Bermejo, starring José Coronado, Nona Sobo and Luis Zahera that began airing on Telecinco on 1 February 2022.

 Premise

-Set in Entrevías, the poorest neighborhood in Madrid, the series follows Tirso Abantos, a former military man running a hardware store, whose monotonous daily routine is shaken when his unruly and rebellious adopted teenaged granddaughter Irene, of Vietnamese origin, along with her Colombian-immigrant boyfriend Nelson, agree to sell heroin from drug dealer Sandro.
+Set in Entrevías, the poorest neighborhood in Madrid, the series follows Tirso Abantos, a former soldier running a hardware store, whose monotonous daily routine is shaken when his unruly and rebellious adopted teenaged granddaughter Irene, of Vietnamese origin, along with her Colombian-immigrant boyfriend Nelson, agree to sell heroin from drug dealer Sandro.
 While the young couple had planned to sell the drugs and run off together, the plan goes wrong, and she is assumed to be violently raped by Sandro and his thugs.
 The truth comes out later in the series.
 Tirso then teams up with corrupt police officer Ezequiel to face up to the criminals in the neighborhood.

 Production

 Created by David Bermejo, Entrevías is a co-production by Mediaset España and Alea Media.
 Jordi Terradas, Patricia Trueba, Víctor Pedreira and Natxo López comprised the writing team.

 José Coronado, Luis Zahera, Nona Sobo and Felipe Londoño were announced in lead roles, as an army veteran store owner, a morally ambiguous policeman, the store owner's visiting teenaged granddaughter and her local boyfriend, respectively.

 Mediaset España reported the beginning of filming on 5 February 2021.
 The filming crew worked in Villaverde Alto, and the exterior of the Church of San Andrés was used as a shooting location.

 In November 2022, the series was renewed for a third season, with Natalia Dicenta, Michelle Calvó, Óscar Higares, and Álex Medina announced as cast additions.